 Many banks will allow you to create multiple savings accounts earmarked for different things.
 Or, you could start an account at a new bank and take advantage of new customer incentives (bonus!).
 Either way, sock away money towards maintaining your house with every paycheck.

-The key is to put the money somewhere where you can access it in a hurry if you need it for an emergency repair, but where it is not so accessible that you will use it for other things.
+The key is to put the money somewhere where you can access it in a hurry if you need it for an emergency repair, but where it is not so accessible you’ll use it for other things.
 A savings account separate from your regular account is the perfect solution.

 How much should you save?